On the Expressive Power of Sparse Geometric MPNNs: Setup: Geometric Graph Neural Networks and Rigidity Theory

 A globally rigid graph is a central topic in rigidity theory: \begin{definition}[Globally rigid]( \cite{reconstructible}) A geometric graph $\mathcal{G} = (\mA,\mX)$ is \emph{globally rigid} in $\RR^d$, if the only $\mX' \in \mathbb{R}^{n \times d}$ which satisfy that $\| \vx_i-\vx_j\|=\|\vx_i'-\vx_j'\|$ for all edges $(i,j)$ in $\mA$, are those that are related to $\mX$ by a rigid motion.\\ A combinatorial graph $\mA$ is \emph{generically globally rigid} in $\RR^d$, if the geometric graph $\mathcal{G} = (\mA,\mX)$ is \emph{globally rigid} in $\RR^d$ for every generic $\mX\in \mathbb{R}^{n \times d}$. \end{definition}

 The geometric graphs in \autoref{fig:teaser} (A)-(B) are not globally rigid, as they have the same distances along edges but are not related by a rigid motion.
 The underlying combinatorial graph, disconnected in (A) or line graph in (B), is not generically globally rigid.
 In contrast, the underlying combinatorial graph in (C) is generically globally rigid.
 Another simple example of a generically globally rigid graph is the full graph.
-Additional non-trivial examples can be found in \cite{ power-graph,power-graph2}.
+Additional non-trivial examples can be found in \citep{power-graph,power-graph2}.
 A necessary condition for generic global rigidity of a graph with $n \geq d + 2$ nodes in $\mathbb{R}^{d}$ is to be $d+1$ connected \footnotemark, which explains why the graphs in (A)-(B) are not generically globally rigid.

 Note that global rigidity definitions focus on reconstructing $\mX$ when $\mA$ is known.
-In the study of GGNNs, we are interested in identifying both $\mX$ and $\mA$: \begin{definition} Let $d$ be a natural number.
-Following \cite{Invariant_models}, we will say that an invariant function $F$ defined on $\Gd$, \emph{identifies} a geometric graph $\G$, if for every $\hat \G \in \Gd$, we have that $F(\G)=F(\hat{\G})$ if and only if $\G$ and $\hat \G$ are geometrically isomorphic.\\ We say that $F$ \emph{generically identifies} a \emph{combinatorial graph} $\mA$, if $F$ can identify $\G=(\mA,\mX)$ for every generic $\mX$. \\ We say that $F$ \emph{generically fails to identify} a \emph{combinatorial graph} $\mA$, if $F$ does not identify $\G=(\mA,\mX)$ for every generic $\mX$. \end{definition} Note that the fact that $F$ does not generically identify $\mA$ only guarantees that there exists a generic $\mX$ so that $F$ fails to identify $(\mA,\mX)$.
-The statement '$F$ generically fails to identify' is, apriori, significantly stronger.
+In the study of GGNNs, we are interested in identifying both $\mX$ and $\mA$:

+\begin{definition} Let $d$ be a natural number.
+Following \cite{Invariant_models}, we will say that an invariant function $F$ defined on $\Gd$, \emph{identifies} a geometric graph $\G$, if for every $\hat \G \in \Gd$, we have that $F(\G)=F(\hat{\G})$ if and only if $\G$ and $\hat \G$ are geometrically isomorphic.\\ We say that $F$ \emph{generically identifies} a \emph{combinatorial graph} $\mA$ in $\mathbb{R}^{d}$, if $F$ can identify $\G=(\mA,\mX)$ for every generic $\mX\in \mathbb{R}^{n \times d}$. \\ We say that $F$ \emph{generically fails to identify} a \emph{combinatorial graph} $\mA$ in $\mathbb{R}^{d}$, if $F$ does not identify $\G=(\mA,\mX)$ for every generic $\mX \in \mathbb{R}^{n \times d}$. \end{definition} Note that the fact that $F$ does not generically identify $\mA$ only guarantees that there exists a generic $\mX$ so that $F$ fails to identify $(\mA,\mX)$.
+The statement ‘$F$ generically fails to identify' is, apriori, significantly stronger.
+Also note that invariant $F$ separates all non-isomorphic graphs (is \emph{complete}) if and only if it identifies all graphs.
 As discussed in the introduction, our goal will be to classify which graphs are generically identifiable by standard message-passing-based networks for geometric graphs, which can be classified as either I-GGNN or E-GGNN.
 We will now define these concepts.